abu-musa-dev/Donat-Serverside/README.md

-# Dream Donation Server
+# Donate Server

-Dream Donation is a platform that allows users to create campaigns, donate to them, and track their donations.
+Donate is a platform that allows users to create campaigns, donate to them, and track their donations.
 This server-side application is built using Node.js, Express, and MongoDB, with an API that enables campaign and donation management.

 ## 🚀 Features